 Why not!
 It’s a Guatemala beautiful country in Central America, the cost of living is low and the cost of travel is really cheap.
 It’s also a very spiritually connected country.
 Lake Atitlan especially is often described as a vortex and it has the most incredible energy I have ever experienced.
 People never go to Guatemala just once, they either end up staying for longer than expected (like me) and/ or they always go back.

 There is just something about Guatemala that draws you in and makes you want to return time and time again.

 If you are looking for a Yoga Retreat or Teacher Training then Lake Atitlan, and most likely San Marcos is where you will be heading.
 Although there are also a few retreats in San Pedro, Tzunan, and Santa Cruz. most are in San Marcos.

 Here are the best places for yoga in Lake Atitlan:

-This place is the most well known for yoga in Lake Atitlan.
-Cost is around $50 per person per day for accommodation and 3 meals and yoga classes in San Marcos if you just want to check in for a few days.
+This place is the most well-known for yoga in Lake Atitlan.
+The cost is around $50 per person per day for accommodation and 3 meals and yoga classes in San Marcos if you just want to check in for a few days.
 They also host more formal retreats and Yoga Teacher Training in San Marcos throughout the year.

 OK, so this one is a bit more fancy and pricy.
 They have various international retreat leaders hosting retreats at their center throughout the year.
 If you are looking for luxury then this is the venue for you.

 I LOVE this place it’s a lower cost less fancy version of Villa Sumaya.
 It’s where all the Guatemalan Yogis go to chill for a few days as they let you use the studio there and it has a great spot for taking pictures with the lake and volcanoes in the background.
-So even if they have no yoga retreats by Lake Atitlan you can always check in for a few days and do self-practice in one of their Ashrams overlooking Lake Atitlan or on the platform (see below).
+So even if they have no yoga retreats by Lake Atitlan you can always check in for a few days and do self-practice in one of their Ashrams overlooking Lake Atitlan or on the platform.